Fractionally-Supervised Classification: Fractionally-Supervised Classification

-Because the weighted log-likelihood increases at each iteration (see proof in Appendix) a lack of progress can be used as a stopping criterion.
-To be specific, the EM is terminated when the difference between successive weighted log-likelihoods is less than some small $\epsilon$.
-The results in this paper use
+We initialize our FSC algorithm using $k$-means clustering \citep{hartigan1979} and use a lack of progress stopping criterion.
+To be specific, the EM algorithm is terminated when the difference between successive weighted log-likelihoods, $\wl \coloneqq \log\{\wL\}$, is less than some small $\epsilon$.
+The analyses herein use $\wl^{(t)} - \wl^{(t-1)} < 1 \times 10^{-5}.$